 Suzie again said, “yes.”

-The silhouette man started to change, but turned around now showing his eyes anymore and just faced towards the closet.
+The silhouette man started to change, but turned around now not showing his eyes anymore and just faced towards the closet.
 After a few moments, he turned back around with a nose that was a perfect match as to what she had told him.
 Suzie now is questioning what is happening to extremes like, is there a God?
 Should I believe in this?
 Suzie still plays through this “game” with the silhouette man.

 He, the silhouette, asks another question of the same style.
 “What does my hair look like?”